andongBlue/chenandong.github.io/_pages/about.md

 Yuan Sun, *Andong Chen*, Chaofan Chen, Tianci Xia, Xiaobing Zhao

 The Transactions on Asian and Low-Resource Language Information Processing, 2021

+**Contributions:**
+- Built the TransR and Caps models and completed the whole experiment.
+- Wrote the whole paper with Prof. Yuan Sun

 # Talks
 <ul>{% for post in site.talks %}